 2.263 Hot Surface ― An abnormally absorbent surface.

-2.264 Hue ― See ‘colour’.
+2.264 Hue ― See ‘colour’

 2.265 Hungry Surface ― A surface, the absorptive power of which has not been fully satisfied by the coats of paint applied to it, usually resulting in a patchy film.

 2.266 Hydrocarbon Resin ― Resin derived from unsaturated hydrocarbons.
-Resins derived from petroleum sources are important subclass of this group and also known as ‘petroleum resins’ ( see also resin ).
+Resins derived from petroleum sources are important subclass of this group and also known as ‘petroleum resins’ ( see ‘resin’).

 2.267 Impact Resistance ― The ability of a paint film to resist a sudden blow.